xdotli/harbor-datagen/README.md

-# Validated Tasks
+# Harbor Data gen

-This directory contains Harbor tasks that have been validated and confirmed working with the Claude Code agent.
+This directory contains Harbor format tasks that are generated, validated, built, and reviewed by multiple Claude Code agents.
+This is a proof of concept of using agents to scale the data generation process for evaluation as well as trianing.

 ## Tasks